GemHunt/lighting-augmentation/README.md

 * Run infer.py to classify the dataset
 * Open lighting-augmentation-data/cents-labeled/results.png to view the results

+**Scanning Pipeline:**
+* The belt stops
+* 57 images of each coin are captured
+* From mostly different lighting angles
+* HoughCircles is done on all 57
+* The centers are averaged and the images are cropped down to 56x56

+**Model Creation Pipeline**
+* 2 coins are labeled(one heads, one tails)
+* 57 x 100 = 5700 training images are created with lighting,rotation, and center jittering augmentions:
+* 56x56:  57 different lighting angles
+* 42x42: A 42x42 square is cropped 100 random rotations
+    with the crop center is randomly jittered in a 2x2 pixel window
+* 28x28: Resize to 28x28
+* This DataSet is trained with LeNet in DIGITS

 **Dataset Scanning Details:**
 (57,000 images, 56x56 PNG files, 342MB Total, 1000 coins each with 57 different lighting angles)
 The images were captured using: https://github.com/GemHunt/real-time-coin-id/blob/master/scanning.py